Meta's Threads could lure ads from Twitter but it's early days, analysts say

 In response, it has done some advertiser outreach.
 Two days after Threads launched, Twitter emailed a major ad-buying firm reminding them of the incentives that the company was offering to advertisers and noting the firm had spent less on Twitter ads this year, according to the email viewed by Reuters.

-Meta boss Mark Zuckerberg has said the company would only think about monetizing Threads once there was a clear path to 1 billion users.
+Meta boss Mark Zuckerberg has said the company would only think about monetising Threads once there was a clear path to 1 billion users.

 After being slow to adopt AI-friendly hardware and software systems for its main business, Meta has invested to upgrade its AI capacity to boost traffic to Facebook and Instagram and increase ad sales.
 It has also narrowed its cost outlook for the year after pandemic-era excesses.

-On Wednesday, when Meta reports results for the April-June period, the company is expected to post an 8 per cent increase in quarterly revenue to $31.1 billion, its best growth in six quarters.
+On Wednesday, when Meta reports results for the April-June period, the company is expected to post an 8 per cent increase in quarterly revenue to US$31.1 billion, its best growth in six quarters.

 Threads does not yet support direct messaging, hashtags or keyword searches, which limits its appeal to advertisers and its utility as a place for following real-time events like users frequently do on Twitter.